robingarg86/100-days-of-code/log.md

 ### Day 60: Tuesday, 22 January, 2019

 **Today's Progress:** Read about Design Patterns in Swift.
 Covered MVC, MVVM, Singleton, Delegation

+### Day 61: Tuesday, 23 January, 2019

+**Today's Progress:** Read about Design Patterns in Swift.
+Read more about MVVM and Factory Method.